 Many climate apps consist of pollen measurements, air first-class indicators and other tools that allergic reaction victims can use to decide how (un)comfortable they’re likely to be on any given day.

 Enter Johnson & Johnson, makers of allergy medication brand Zyrtec, which created “Your Daily AllergyCast.”

 This Amazon Alexa Content Marketing skill gives information about weather, pollen counts and unique allergens in response to a single question, saving customers time and making them more likely to access information.

 After all, the power of Amazon Alexa content marketing lies in its use.
 Customers who download your company’s Amazon Alexa Content Marketing but by no means use it aren’t engaging with your enterprise or brand.
 Make your content useful as well as accessible – it pays to do this from the beginning.

-Alexa Content Marketing: Final Thoughts
+Amazon Alexa Content Marketing: Final Thoughts